Apple + Beet Noodle Salad with Candied Quinoa

 4. The Noodle Twister.

 You no longer have to worry about changing out blades using that slide-in method.
 You also don't have to worry about the ones you're not using fall out and get lost.
-The Inspiralizer has the “Noodle Twister” which is a small green knob which lets you move between the four different blades easily.
+The Inspiralizer has the “Noodle Twister” which is a small green knob that lets you move between the four different blades easily.
 The blades are also labeled really clearly, so you know exactly what you're using on each different setting.

 5. The back-stop.